-Textbook answer; What is the main purpose of strategic planning?
-Strategic planning is necessary to determine the direction of your organization.
+An old Japanese proverb states: “Vision without action is a day dream.
+Action without vision is a nightmare.”
+What is the main purpose of strategic planning?
+Textbook answer; Strategic planning is necessary to determine the direction of your organization.
 It focuses your efforts and ensures that everyone in the business is working towards a common goal.
 It also helps you: agree with actions that will contribute to business growth.
-My experience with strategic planning groups is they overlook a critical point; they don’t know what they don’t know.
+My experience with strategic planning groups is they overlook a critical point in the process; they don’t know what they don’t know.
 They don’t look broad and deep first.

 The ‘right’ information is critical for an effective strategic planning process and the ultimate worthwhile plan.
 You can access multiple planning tools, but do they help you know what you don’t know?
-Even when Leaders understand and value the planning process, I have seen very few engage in a process that helps the know what they don’t know question.
+Even when Leaders understand and value the planning process, I have seen very few engage in a process that helps them know what they don’t know.

 I think everyone can agree with the following, the world today is a totally interconnected world.
 COVID pointed this out in spades along with what can happen when it becomes fractured.
-Who saw COVID coming?
+Who saw COVID coming and the disruptions that followed?
 Are there other events in progress now or in the near future that can have a greater impact than COVID on your business?

-As the saying goes, a good plan is only as good as the process used to develop it.
+As the saying goes, a good plan is only as good as the process and thinking used to develop it.
 An effective way of answering the question about knowing what you don’t know is simple, build it into the front end of the process.
-I have been part of planning processes where an outside individual or individuals or selected readings were utilized to help everyone have a broader understanding/thinking of potentially important information before starting the planning process.
+I have been part of planning processes where outside individual or individuals and selected readings were utilized to help everyone have a broader understanding/thinking and conversation of information before starting the planning process.

 I recently read a book by Peter Zeihan titled, The End of The World is Just The Beginning, [Just the Beginning].
 The basic premise of the book (and truth) is that the world population is ‘collapsing’, i.e. most countries have zero or near zero replacement birth rates.